mark-itc/stock-exchange-Mateus1rosengarten/README.md

 # stock-exchange-Mateus1rosengarten
-stock-exchange-Mateus1rosengarten created by GitHub Classroom
+stock-exchange-Mateus1rosengarten created by GitHub Classroom\

+!!
+MY MAIN IS MILESTONE6 !!

 I didnt figure out how to do the Milestone7 due the short time we had ( we had 2 weeks at all but the first week[sukot] was told in the beggin of the course that we have a "rest-week" so I planned to travel with friends) and also my extremely difficult to work with javascript modules ( import/export ) no matter what I